Subaru Crosstrek: Hybrid version

 The Subaru XV Crosstrek Hybrid (2013) is a version of the Subaru XV Crosstrek with permanent magnet AC synchronous motor rated 10 kW and 65 Nm, Lineartronic CVT, Nickel hydride batteries, and 225/55 R17 tires.
 Externally, "HYBRID" badges have been applied to the front doors and on the rear liftgate, and unique rear lights and wheels are exclusive to the hybrid version.
 The vehicle was Subaru's first production hybrid after a series of concepts stretching back to the 2003 B9 Scrambler, and was unveiled at the 2013 New York International Auto Show.
 Compared to the conventionally powered XV Crosstrek, a new gauge cluster and keyless start have been added to the hybrid, which gains approximately 300 lb in weight.
 The 0.6 kW-hr battery (weighing 55 lb by itself) takes the space previously occupied by the spare tire, minimizing the loss of cargo space.
 Using the battery alone, range is estimated at 1 mi at 25 mph.
 The 10 kW generator-motor is built into the Lineartronic CVT, similar to the "turbo-parallel-hybrid" system first shown on the Subaru B5 TPH concept, and is intended to be used primarily for acceleration assistance and regenerative braking.
 Fuel consumption is improved by approximately 11%, from 28 mpgus (combined city/highway) to 31 mpgus.

 For the 2014 model year, the XV Crosstrek Hybrid was introduced in two trims, the XV Crosstrek Hybrid and Hybrid Touring.
-The base Hybrid model included the Limited's features, MPG of 29 city, 33 highway, removes the leather interior, and added different wheels, grill shutters, quick-ratio electric power-steering, side mirrors with signal repeaters, keyless ignition, chrome door handles, and an upgraded multi-function display, along with more power (up to 160 hp and 163 lbft of torque).
+The base Hybrid model included the Limited's features, MPG of 29 city, 33 highway, removes the leather interior, and added different wheels, grille shutters, quick-ratio electric power-steering, side mirrors with signal repeaters, keyless ignition, chrome door handles, and an upgraded multi-function display, along with more power (up to 160 hp and 163 lbft of torque).
 The Hybrid touring included a sunroof, leather, a navigation system with voice controls, Aha radio, HD radio, Satellite radio, and a 6.1 inch head unit.
 The Premium and Limited trims could be equipped with the upgraded head unit and a sunroof.

 For 2015, Hybrid trims had their MPG increased to 30 city, 34 highway.